line/line-bot-sdk-php/HACKING.md

 1. Push the tag to origin
 1. Edit [GitHub releases](https://github.com/line/line-bot-sdk-php/releases)

-You can execute steps 1-3 with `make release` command.

 That's all.
 It will be publish on [composer](https://packagist.org/packages/linecorp/line-bot-sdk) automatically.

 e.g.